We require your consent to process, store and share your Personal data. By registering on our Portal, you are giving us your consent.

-To exercise or ask about any of your other rights, complete the WORC Data Controller, PO Box and email address PO Box 1098, Grand Cayman KY1-1102, CAYMAN ISLANDS
+To exercise or ask about any of your other rights, contact the WORC Data Controller in writing to: PO Box and email address PO Box 1098, Grand Cayman KY1-1102, CAYMAN ISLANDS

 You also have the right to complain to the Information Commissioner Office, if you are concerned about how WORC is processing your data.
 If you are going to do this, we would ask you to give WORC the chance to try and put it right or address your concerns first, by contacting our WORC Data Controller contact details.

 Changes to this policy